+Foster caregivers receive training hours for attending monthly caregiver meetings.
+Outside trainers attend throughout the year to share information and enhance foster caregivers' skill sets.
 Foster caregivers have access to UCAN's Workplace Learning Department, and they can request trainings via email or by phone.
-Foster caregivers are also encouraged to attend external trainings, bring information back to the training department as well as present a summary of their experience to the class or the support group to expand their learning spectrum and be motivated to explore external learning opportunities.
+During the FY25 planning cycle, foster caregivers identified trainings that they are interested in, and we are scheduling guest speakers to attend future monthly meetings to present on substance misuse, YouthCare, how to navigate the court system and what different court hearings mean and how to support youth diagnosed with Autism.

 UCAN licensing staff ensures that foster caregivers are not only aware of how many hours they have and how to obtain additional hours both internally and externally, but they also know exactly what mandatory classes they have taken and what mandatory classes they still need.